code-kern-ai/bricks/CONTRIBUTING.md

 ### Structure of modules: `__init__.py`, `README.md`, `code_snippet.md` and `config.py`
 Each module has a folder with the following structure:
-- `__init__.py`: if the module can be executed as a script, this file contains the entry point
+- `__init__.py`: if the module can be executed as a script, this file contains the entry point.
-- `README.md`: a description of the module, which is displayed on the platform on the detail page of the module
+- `README.md`: a description of the module, which is displayed on the platform on the detail page of the module.
-- `code_snippet.md`: the displayed code snippet on the detail page of the module
+- `code_snippet.md`: the displayed code snippet on the detail page of the module.
-- `config.py`: a config script to synchronize this repository with the online platform
+- `config.py`: a config script to synchronize this repository with the online platform.

 We use that structure to a) standardize module implementations, making it easier to maintain the underlying code of modules, and b) to synchronize the repository with the online platform.
 This means that if you add a new module to the repository, it will be added to the platform via a script that reads the `config.py` file.